railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Figure :ref:`fig-oech03co` shows the effect of this.
 You can also change various other company-wide parameters for reports and scheduling in the other tabs, and you can upload a company logo of a specific size for the reports.
+Click :guilabel:`Save` to store this.

 .. _fig-oech03co: